Skip to content

 docker run <image id> <livepeer configuration flags>

-docker run --platform linux/amd64 <image id> <livepeer configuration flags>
+docker run --gpus all <image id> <livepeer configuration flags>

 Once you've started the container, retrieve the name and start the CLI